Probing the nature of dark matter with accreted globular cluster streams: Summary and Conclusion

-Although our results imply a potentially powerful new probe of DM we must note the following caveats.
+Although our results imply a potentially powerful new probe of DM, we must note the following caveats.
 Modeling the GC streams under the accretion framework involves many variables, and here we have investigated only a small part of that gigantic parameter space.
 A comprehensive analysis that iterates over different subhalo models (varying mass and size), employs various DM density profiles and shapes for the subhalo (e.g., aspherical or triaxial models) and samples over a wide range of orbital configurations for both the GC (inside the subhalo) and the subhalo (inside the host) and considers different Galaxy halo models is necessary to assess exactly how well one can discriminate between different types of subhalo DM density profiles.
 It is particularly important to model GC stream in the range of galactic radii that they are currently observed, since most of our simulations have considered larger radii.
+Furthermore, our results depend on how much the GC disrupts inside the parent dwarf before being stripped by the MW, and here we have tried just one GC model.
+A higher density GC will undergo lower tidal disruption inside the dwarf, and as a result will produce a stream with smaller dynamical widths.
+To examine this briefly, we ran two test simulations -- one for a cuspy subhalo and the other for a cored subhalo (with $M_0=10^9\msun$ for both the models).
+These subhalos contained a denser GC with tidal radius of $50\pc$ (in comparison to the value of $100\pc$ used throughout the study).
+We found that for the cuspy case, the resulting GC stream possessed dynamical widths of $(w,\sLz,\sv)\sim(755\pc, 159\kms\kpc,9.7\kms)$, and the corresponding values for the cored case were $(w,\sLz,\sv)\sim(86\pc, 43\kms\kpc,1.1\kms)$.
+Note that the values are lower than the predictions we made for $10^9\msun$ subhalos in Section~\ref{subsec:accreted_streams_properties} --- for the cuspy case it was $(w,\sLz,\sv)\sim(1825\pc, 280\kms \kpc,10.5\kms)$, and for the cored case it was $(w,\sLz,\sv)~(348\pc, 60\kms \kpc, 2.7\kms)$.
+However, the values corresponding to the denser GC model still lie in the regime of our general prediction for cored and cuspy subhalos.
+This tentatively implies that even if we lack the knowledge about the progenitor GC, the given stream should should still be useful in discerning between the core/cusp scenarios.
+Nonetheless, it would be interesting to extend our analysis in future by iterating over different GC models.
 Exploring a broader range of parameters would help us understand the sensitivity of the present day physical properties of streams (shown in Fig.~\ref{fig:Fig_comparison}) on these parameters.
 Also, executing higher resolution simulations may reduce some of the artifical heating that may be happening in our study.
 Moreover, our assumption that the Galactic potential is axisymmetric, static and smooth (ignoring the luminous and DM substructures of the host) will likely underestimate the dispersion in the physical properties of the streams \citep{Ibata_2002DM_TS}.
 This is because in smooth potentials, orbits are largely regular and therefore the tidal debris are expected to phase-mix close to the orbit of the progenitor system.
 However, if the MW's dark halo is triaxial and/or lumpy then an appreciable fraction of orbits will be chaotic \citep{Valluri2012, Fardal2015, Ngan2015,PriceWhelan2016StreamChaos}.
 To date, these aspects have been considered individually, but numerical methods including several of these effects simultaneously have recently opened new possibilities \citep{Renaud2015_streams_timeevolving, Carlberg2018Density_Structure, Carlberg2018-StreamSimulation}.